catalingavan/KissLog.Sdk/README.md

 Some of the main features of KissLog are:

-:small_blue_diamond: It is lightweight.
-The only required dependency is `Newtonsoft.Json`
+:small_blue_diamond: Centralized Logging, Diagnostics and Exceptions Handling

+:small_blue_diamond: Automatically captures all the the requests, including unhandled exceptions.

 :small_blue_diamond: It is easy to install and configure, even for existing - legacy applications.

-:small_blue_diamond: Automatically captures all the the requests, including unhandled exceptions.

-:small_blue_diamond: You have full control over data.

 :small_blue_diamond: Provides ready-to-use [KissLog.net](https://kisslog.net) cloud or on-premises integration.